ietf-teep/architecture/draft-ietf-teep-architecture.md

     RoTs are possible, including RoT for Integrity, and RoT for Measurement.
     Reference: NIST SP800-164 (Draft).

-  - Trusted Firmware (TFW): A firmware in a device that is signed by a trust anchor, and which can be verified locally by the device using an RoT for Verification before the firmware is executed.
+  - Trusted Firmware (TFW): A firmware in a device that can be verified with a trust anchor by RoT for Verification.

-  - Bootloader key: The bootloader key is a symmetric key protected by
+  - Bootloader key: This symmetric key is protected by
-    electrical fuse (eFuse) technology.
-It is used to decrypt a
+    electronic fuse (eFUSE) technology.
+In this context it is used to decrypt a
-	private key, which belongs to a device-unique private/public key pair, accessible only to the TFW.
+    TFW private key, which belongs to a device-unique private/public key pair.
+    Not every device is equipped with a bootloader key.

 This document uses the following abbreviations: